-- Chicana/o Studies 200, 201, and 202 (12 units) are required and should be taken within the first two years. - Eight graduate courses in the research areas of specialization (32 units), 3 of which may be taken outside the department.
+- CCAS 200, 201, and 202 (12 units) are required and should betaken within the first two years. - Eight graduate courses in the research areas of specialization (32 units), 3 of which may be taken outside the department.

-Units taken in the 500-series-Chicana/o Studies 596 (Directed Individual Studies or Research), Chicana/o Studies 597 (Preparation for Qualifying Exams) or Chicana/o Studies 599 (doctoral dissertation research)-may not be applied toward course requirements for the Ph.D. degree.
+Units taken in the 500-series-CCAS 596 (Directed Individual Studies or Research), CCAS 597 (Preparation for Qualifying Exams) or CCAS 599 (doctoral dissertation research)-may not be applied toward course requirements for the Ph.D. degree.

-Students may not take more than 12 units of Chicana/o Studies 597, and no more than 12 units of Chicana/o Studies 596 per academic year, before the Ph.D. course work requirements are completed.
+Students may not take more than 12 units of CCAS 597, and no more than 12 units of CCAS 596 per academicyear, before the Ph.D. course work requirements are completed.
 Students are eligible to enroll in 599 units only after advancing to PhD candidacy.